 —Dr. Phuong Pham, Director of the Program on Evaluation and Implementation Science in the Harvard Humanitarian Initiative, Assistant Professor at Harvard Medical School and Harvard TH Chan School of Public Health

-- For additional information, fill out the brief inquiry form linked below or email Doug Stuart, co-director of Dickinson’s master’s program, at email@example.com.
+- For additional information, fill out the brief inquiry form linked below or email@example.com.

-- To register for one for the courses available this spring, fill out and submit the Graduate Course Request Form.
+- To register for one of the available courses, visit the Graduate Course Registration page.

 - To apply for the master's or certificate program, complete an application.